girino/saint-michaels-mirror/README.md

 | `ADDR` | ❌ | Address to listen on | `:3337` |
 | `VERBOSE` | ❌ | Enable verbose logging (1/0) | `0` |
 | `PROD_IMAGE` | ❌ | Docker image for compose | `latest` |

+## 🔐 Authentication & Mirroring Features

+### Authentication Passthrough
+The relay automatically authenticates with upstream relays when required using the configured `RELAY_SECKEY`.
+This enables seamless operation with relays that require authentication for publishing events.

+### Event Mirroring
+The relay continuously mirrors events from query relays using a "since now" filter, providing comprehensive event coverage.
+Mirrored events are injected into the local relay and counted in statistics.

+### Structured Error Handling
+When all publish attempts fail, the relay returns machine-readable error prefixes from upstream relays (NIP-01 standard), including: `duplicate`, `pow`, `blocked`, `rate-limited`, `invalid`, `restricted`, `mute`, and `error`.

 ## 🌐 Web Interface